Anthony Kaun Hai?: Plot

 The real Anthony Gonsalves is, however, a journalist who is eager to find some big scandal.
-He once spots the scene that a powerful man Luck Sharma murdering a girl and shoots it with his camera.
-He sends the CD of the video that Lucky murdering the girl to Lucky to blackmail him for 10 million THB.
+He once spots the scene of a powerful man, Luck Sharma, murdering a girl and shoots it with his camera.
+He sends the CD of the video of Lucky murdering the girl to Lucky to blackmail him for 10 million THB.
 Lucky Sharma killed him in return.

-Released, Champ and Raghu gets their new identities from Champ's friend Dr. Lashwani (Ravi Baswani).
-However, the new identity Champ gets is Anthony Gonsalves, because Lashwani was just conducting autopsy for real Gonsalves's dead body when Champ asked his help to get a new identity, and he came up with the name.
+Released, Champ and Raghu get their new identities from Champ's friend Dr. Lashwani.
+However, the new identity Champ gets is Anthony Gonsalves, because Lashwani was just conducting an autopsy for real Gonsalves's dead body when Champ asked his help to get a new identity, and he came up with the name.
 Champ and Raghu meet Jia later.

 After Champ is using Gonsalves's identity, Lucky's man is also shocked to know that Gonsalves is still alive, so they plan to kill him again, but Champ, who they think is Gonsalves, escapes, and Raghu dies in the shooting.

 Learning her father owes 50 million THB to Champ for getting him out of jail, Jia shows Champ the place where her father buried the diamonds, which is now inside a jailyard.
-Champ falls in love with Jia, and he soon learns who is real Anthony Gonsalves and the story of him, so he reports to the police and asks to be locked in the jail as witness protection.
+Champ falls in love with Jia, and he soon learns who is real Anthony Gonsalves and his story of him, so he reports to the police and asks to be locked in jail as witness protection.
 In the jail, Champ digs out the diamonds and sends them one by one to Jia through a pigeon.

-Champ later gives the CD to inspector Suraj Singh (Gulshan Grover) and Lucky Sharma is therefore arrested.
+Champ later gives the CD to inspector Suraj Singh, and Lucky Sharma is therefore arrested.

 After listening to Champ's full story, Master Madan supports him.
-He shoots Lucky Sharma's men who come to kill Champ.
-Also, he lends his ferrari to Champ for catching the flight that Jia is supposed to fly with.
-Champ sees Jia at the airport before she boards the flight, and they confess their love to each other and re-unite.
+He shoots Lucky Sharma's men, who come to kill Champ.
+Also, he lends his Ferrari to Champ for catching the flight that Jia is supposed to fly with.
+Champ sees Jia at the airport before she boards the flight, and they confess their love to each other and reunite.